 These are some things you can do to help the natural predators of slugs and snails:

 - Offer as many indigenous plants and trees as possible.

-- Create wild corners in the garden, which are left to themselves.
+- Create wild corners in the garden and leave them alone.

 - Create garden ponds with rich bank planting.

 - Layer piles of stones with many cavities.